elcengine/elemental/README.md

 - Run `make test-coverage` to run all test suites and generate a coverage report.
 Executes with `make test-lightspeed` under the hood.
 - Run `make lint` to run the linter.

+## Contributing

+Contributions are more than welcome, as well as any suggestions / things you would differently to improve developer experience, etc...

+Just open an issue or pull request and I'll surely go through it when time permits

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.